 How Parents and Caregivers Can Help

 1. Keep an open line of communication with your child.
-This is the most important thing that you can do.
-They need to know that they have someone in whom they can confide in at all times.
+This is the most important things that you can do.
+Every child needs to know that they have someone with whom they can confide in at all times.
 Listen to their concerns and help them navigate and find solutions to their challenges.
+Suicide signs many times includes a deep sense of hopelessness.

 2. Let them know God for themselves.
 Do not spend all your time on your knees praying for them; that you forget to help them develop their own spiritual muscle.
 Life will always have some challenges and children need to be equipped.
 They should have a thankful heart, be able to pray and have faith when things are tough.

 3. Power of Words.
-Children should also be taught to watch what they confess with their mouth.
-Labels such as “I am so stressed” or “I am depressed” can take on a life of its own and manifest itself.
-If a child gets in the habit of saying they are stressed help them to manage pressure in practical ways,
+Children should also be taught to watch what they confess with their mouths.
+Labels such as “I am so stressed” or “I am depressed” can take on a life of their own and manifest themselves.
+As a parent, if you notice that your child gets in the habit of saying they are stressed, help them to manage pressure in practical ways,

 4. Limit Online Access.
 It is vital that you limit the amount of time that children and teenagers spend online.
 The more time they spend online, the more likely they can become addicted or suffer from overexposure and the stress that comes from that.

-5. Signs of Depression in Children.
+5. Signs of Depression/Suicide in Children.
 In children, depression is often a reaction to something external.
 However, in the case of endogenous depression; it is due to the presence of an internal cognitive or biological stressor.
-In this case it is not due to a social or environmental stressor and no trigger for depression is detectable.
+In this case, it is not due to a social or environmental stressor and no trigger for depression is detectable.
 To recognise depression in children, empathy is needed.

-As a prent, or caregiver if you notice any signs you are concerned about get in touch with a professional to assess your child or ward.
+As a parent, or caregiver if you notice any signs you are concerned about; then quickly get in touch with a professional to assess your child or ward.
 Please do not ignore any signs.

 According to Dr. Jeff Nalin, a Licensed Clinical Psychologist, social media and teen depression go hand in hand.
-If you have a teenager who uses social media on a daily basis, it’s important you learn how social media can cause depression and other problems.
+If you have a teenager who uses social media on a daily basis, it’s important you learn how social media can cause depression and other problems such as encouraging signs and thoughts of suicide.
+Read Tips on How to Manage Screen Time.

 Facebook is reportedly using Artificial Intelligence to help predict when users might be suicidal.
 Every day, millions of social media posts, chats, and queries on Facebook, Snapchat, Google, Siri and Alexa relate to mental health.
 AI algorithms are being used to track and help prevent suicide.